The success story began with the Audi quattro

 “Vorsprung durch Technik” to continue

-In 2019, Audi will continue to race with electric power and will also compete with its factory-backed commitment in the popular DTM touring car series until the end of the 2020 season.
-In the 2017/2018 season, Audi was the first German automobile manufacturer on the Formula E grid.
+Audi races with electric power and was the first German automobile manufacturer on the Formula E grid.
 With four victories and eleven podium finishes in total Audi Sport ABT Schaeffler clinched the teams’ championship after twelve races.
 The commitment in the fully electric racing series that is currently experiencing a boom with the participation of additional manufacturers and partners forms the electric pillar of the motorsport program.